Best Maui Helicopter Tours – Which Maui Helicopter Tour is the Best?

 I have a bit of a fear of heights and flying.
 I have spent a lot of time in light aircraft and large aircraft for that matter even flying them solo.
 I have never really got over the fear of being in the air.
 In the ECO-Star it wasn’t an issue, certainly no more than being in a large commercial airline.
 A helicopter feels very different from an airplane which feels like you are flying a Helicopter is more like a floating platform. and personally, I find that far less fear-provoking.

-West Maui Road
+West Maui Highway From Helicopter

 If you have a severe fear of flying or heights then this is probably not the experience for you.
 But if you are only moderately nervous then the Helicopters’ stable platform provides a quite relaxing experience.
 While there is a little bumping caused by turbulence it’s not severe and the pilot will tend to avoid bad areas.
 If flying on a commercial just causes you no issues then you should be fine with a helicopter tour.
 Seeing as nearly everyone arrives on Maui by plane, you should be OK.